XavierChanth/xavierchanth.com/src/posts/arch-linux-installation.md

 HOOKS=(base systemd keyboard autodetect microcode modconf kms sd-vconsole block lvm2 sd-encrypt filesystems fsck)
 ```

-You will notice that keyboard is ahead of autodetect, this ensure the keyboard
+You will notice that keyboard is ahead of autodetect, this ensures the keyboard
 is loaded in case you don't set up the TPM to decrypt the LUKS partition.
 That
 way you'll be able to type your password manually without any issues.